 My initial thought was to raise most of the ceiling, leaving it lower only to enclose the air return duct, with a 45-degree slope connecting the two levels (in keeping with the visual style of the house).
 This would necessitate relocating the small heat duct to Kitty Central, as well as the gaggle of electric lines headed for the kitchen, as seen below.

 An alternative to this approach would be to locate the height transition right over the windows, which would look sort of like an upside-down window well.
 I honestly don't know which of these I'd prefer, or if I'll just leave it the way it is and live with the awkwardly close window-ceiling corner.

 Final verdict: I've split the difference, and made an angled transition from low to high as close as I could to the air ducts and wiring without having to make any changes to them.

-The closet/laundry ceiling is currently two levels, with one end lowered for the HVAC blower and access door (below).
-I've thought about making it all one level, which would eliminate the hard vertical height transition in the middle of the space.
+The closet/laundry ceiling is two levels, with one end lowered for the HVAC blower and access door (below).
+I'd thought about making it all one level, which would eliminate the hard vertical height transition in the middle of the space.

 Lowering the high end would entail rebuilding the storage shelves over the entertainment center (below), which would be a royal PITA, as well as relocating four recessed lights.

-Another option I've considered is to reinstate the angled transition between ceiling heights I'd planned before I rebuilt the blower enclosure—I still have the angle-cut two-bys I'd made for it way back when.
-It would also require relocating the four recessed lights.
+Another option I'd considered is to reinstate the angled transition between ceiling heights I'd planned before I rebuilt the blower enclosure—I still had the angle-cut two-bys I'd made for it way back when.
+This would also require relocating two of the four recessed ceiling lights.

 Final verdict: I'm leaving it just the way it is now.
 After all, it's only a closet.
 Sometimes I really over-think stuff.